owstack/ows-wallet/app-template/resources/readme.md

 ## Generate assets

-To make an update, first make the change in `src.sketch`, then run:
+To make an update, first make the change in `resources.sketch`, then run:

 ```sh
 sh generate.sh